andrew-j-evans/tellovisualdetection/README.md

-# Read Me for fltranslator
+# Read Me for tellovisualdetection
-fltranslator is a foreign language translator that utilizes a speech to text API to identify a spoken language and translate it into a different desired language
+tellovisualdetection is used to control the movements of a Tello drone on to a target by utilizing Python's OpenCV2 library.
 ## Status
 ### [Unreleased]
 ## Creator: A.Evans